racerxr650r/avrOS/README.md

 conditions when there is not enough RAM to create a new object.

-To enable this feature and maintain an object oriented approach to software development, avrOS provides a set of macros for user code to declare objects.
-These macros "allocate" instances of state machines, states, queues, flags, timers, CLI commands, alarms, etc. at compile time.
+To enable this feature and maintain an object oriented approach to software development, avrOS provides a set of macros for user code to define system objects.
+These macros "allocate" instances of state machines, states, queues, flags, timers, CLI commands, alarms, etc. at compile time and stores much of the data in flash where it will stay at runtime.

 Lastly, avrOS is highly scalable.
 Using the avrOSConfig.h file, an application developer can select precisely the features and drivers required by their